null

 Petrus van Mastricht (1630–1706) was a Dutch theologian who studied at Utrecht under Gisbertus Voetius and Johannes Hoornbeeck.
 He pastored churches in the Netherlands and taught at the universities of Duisburg and Utrecht.
 His Theoretical-Practical Theology was praised by many as one of the great works of systematic theology and is noted for treating Christian doctrine comprehensively from its exegetical foundations to its practical use for one’s soul.

-Todd M. Rester is an associate professor of church history at Westminster Theological Seminary.
+Dr. Todd Rester (PhD, Calvin Theological Seminary) is associate professor of church history at Westminster Theological Seminary.
+He also works as a translator for the Dutch Reformed Translation Society.

-Joel R. Beeke is chancellor and professor of homiletics and systematic theology at Puritan Reformed Theological Seminary and a pastor of the Heritage Reformed Congregation in Grand Rapids, Michigan.
+Joel R. Beeke is president and professor of systematic theology and homiletics at Puritan Reformed Theological Seminary, and a pastor of the Heritage Reformed Congregation in Grand Rapids, Michigan.